 Sideswipe car accidents typically occur when one driver moves out of their lane unsafely and hits another car.

-Common reasons why sideswipe car accidents occur include:
+Common reasons why sideswipe car collisions occur include:

 Additionally, when drivers drive too fast on curved roadways, sideswipe car accidents may occur when over- or under-steering on the curve.